SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 >>304
 >>305
 I am actually in community college right now.
-[spoiler] I am most likely a lot younger than you.
-21, to be exact. [/spoiler] Speaking of that, what is /robowaifu/'s prefered cocktail and beer?
+%% I am most likely a lot younger than you.
+21, to be exact. %% Speaking of that, what is /robowaifu/'s prefered cocktail and beer?
 I personally enjoy Tecate.
 For my cocktail I like a good rum and coke.
 Spiced rum and Mexican coke are the way to go.
-[spoiler] A well made moscow mule is also pretty good too. [/spoiler]
+%% A well made moscow mule is also pretty good too. %%

 # 80
 >>306